ArduPilot/MethodicConfigurator/USERMANUAL.md

 ## Usage

+Before you start you must copy one of the `vehicle_example` directories, and rename the copy to the name of your vehicle.
+Please do not change the original vehicle example files of the application, so that you can compare changes if you want to.
+For example if you are using `ArduCopter 4.5.0` on MS Windows do:

+1. copy `C:\AppData\.ardupilot_methodic_configurator\vehicle_examples\4.5.0-params` to `C:\AppData\.ardupilot_methodic_configurator\my_cool_vehicle`
+2. connect a flight controller to your PC and wait 5 seconds
+3. start the application using the Desktop Icon

+For example if you are using `ArduCopter 4.4.4` on Linux do:

+1. copy `MethodicConfigurator/vehicle_examples/4.4.4-params` to `MethodicConfigurator/my_cool_vehicle`
+2. connect a flight controller to your PC and wait 5 seconds
+3. start the application using the Desktop Icon

 ### 1. Select a Vehicle Directory

 - **Click the `...` button next to the `Vehicle directory:` label to open a directory selection dialog.**